-- 2.3.1 Advising the policy and administrative entity of the district, SELPA, or county office regarding the development, amendment, and review of the local plan.
-The entity shall review and consider comments from the community advisory committee. - 2.3.2 Recommending annual priorities to be addressed by the plan. - 2.3.3 Assisting in parent education and in recruiting parents and other volunteers who may contribute to the implementation of the plan. - 2.3.4 Encouraging community involvement in the development and review of the local plan. - 2.3.5 Supporting activities on behalf of students with disabilities. - 2.3.6 Emphasize to parents the importance of regular school attendance. - 2.3.7 Complete a staff development needs assessment to inform the SJC SELPA of desired topics to be addressed in professional development trainings.
-Participate in staff development activities provided by the SJC SELPA.
+- 2.3.1 Advising the policy and administrative entity of the district, SELPA, or county office regarding the development, amendment, and review of the Local Plan.
+The entity shall review and consider comments from the community advisory committee. - 2.3.2 Recommending annual priorities to be addressed by the Local Plan - 2.3.3 Assisting in parent education and in recruiting parents and other volunteers who may contribute to the implementation of the Local Plan. - 2.3.4 Encouraging community involvement in the development and review of the Local Plan. - 2.3.5 Supporting activities on behalf of students with disabilities. - 2.3.6 Emphasizing to parents the importance of regular school attendance. - 2.3.7 Completing a staff development needs assessment to inform the SJC SELPA of desired topics to be addressed in professional development trainings. - 2.3.8 Participating in staff development activities provided by the SJC SELPA.